6 Best Apple Watch Workout Apps 2026 (Tested)

 Simple, fast workout logging

-Strong's watchOS app is the fastest for pure set logging.
+Strong's watchOS app is quick for pure set logging.
 Barbell-focused.
-If you only log weights and reps and don't need progressions, it's unbeatable on the Watch.
+It only covers weights and reps though — no progressions, programs, or bodyweight support on the wrist.

 Pros